nvpro-samples/gl_render_vk_ddisplay/readme.md

 Ideally, clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
 You will always need [nvpro_core](https://github.com/nvpro-samples/nvpro_core).
 The nvpro_core is searched either as a subdirectory of the sample, or one directory up.

 If you are interested in multiple samples, you can use [build_all](https://github.com/nvpro-samples/build_all) CMAKE as entry point, it will also give you options to enable/disable individual samples when creating the solutions.

+### Known Issues
+It is possible that after the ddisplay has been in standby the first initialization of the sample fails in creating the swapchain.
+Please just restart the sample in this case.